ikasanEIP/ikasan/ikasaneip/component/Readme.md

 ### Purpose

-Consumers provide the &quot;glue&quot; between the entry into the flow and the underlying technology generating he event.
+Consumers provide the &quot;glue&quot; between the entry into the flow and the underlying technology generating the event.
-In order to create your own consumer you need to implement [Consumer Interface](../spec/component/src/main/java/org/ikasan/spec/component/endpoint/Consumer.java)
+In order to create your own consumer you need to implement [Consumer Interface](../spec/component/src/main/java/org/ikasan/spec/component/endpoint/Consumer.java).

 ### Types
 - [Scheduled Consumer](endpoint/quartz-schedule/Readme.md)